infradise/visualkube-jet/README.md

 ### Key Features (*Planned*)

 * **Native Performance**
-    * Built with **Pure Java** and the JetBrains SDK.
+    * Built with **Kotlin** and the JetBrains SDK.
 No web views, no heavy frameworks, and no context switching.
 It is optimized for speed and minimal resource consumption.
 * **Native Look & Feel**
     * We utilize the standard **JetBrains UI components**.
 Whether you are using the Darkula theme or the new UI, Visualkube Jet blends in perfectly, providing a consistent and comfortable user experience, and an interface designed for long coding sessions.
 * **Focus on Essentials**